-If appropriate, describe publicly owned land or property located within the state that may be used to address the needs identified in the plan
+If appropriate, describe publically owned land or property located within the state that may be used to address the needs identified in the plan

 HOME resources have and are anticipated to continue to be committed to Tempe NewTown CDC for the purpose of acquiring land for new residential construction for eligible low- and moderate- income buyers within the City of Tempe that is conveyed through a land lease.
-These conveyances foster the long-term affordability of such assisted dwellings for eligible homebuyers within the community.
+These conveyances foster the long term affordability of such assisted dwellings for eligible homebuyers within the community.

-Tempe programmed approximately \$1,670,893 from the CDBG program and \$146,818 from ESG program for the FY 2020 program year.
+Tempe programmed approximately \$1,844,576 from the CDBG program and \$146,818 from ESG program for the FY 2020 program year.
 These funds will be used to operate a range of private and public services as described in the Annual Action Plan.
+In April 2, 2020; Tempe was awarded Special Coronavirus Funds listed above to be used to prevent, prepare for, and respond to the Coronavirus pandemic (COVID-19).

-SP-40 Institutional Delivery Structures - 91.415, 91.215(k)
+SP-40 Institutional Delivery Structure - 91.415, 91.215(k)